top of page

-Before installing a solar system, battery storage, or EV charger, getting permission from the Authority Having Jurisdiction (AHJ) is critical.
-However, solar and EV charging station permitting and interconnection requirements vary widely across the United States, depending on state, county, city or municipality, and utility company.
+Before installing a solar system, battery storage, or EV charger, securing permission from the Authority Having Jurisdiction (AHJ) is crucial.
+However, permitting and interconnection requirements vary widely across the U.S. based on state, county, city, and utility company regulations.

 What Is A PE Stamp or Engineering Wet Stamp?